ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 as possible.
 Doing so leads to many great positive benefits for the health of your engineering process.
 A natural concern, however,

-is that your business may not be ready for a particular feature to go live the second the code is done. ere are many reasons why your development and release schedules might be out of sync in this way, such as the need to coordinate timing with a marketing activation, the creation of customer support documentation, awaiting regulatory approvals, pausing for internal communication, etc. Feature toggles enable your engineering team to focus on shipping as quickly and reliably as possible and delegate the problem of coordinating when features are enabled to an out-of-band process likely owned by other teams.
+is that your business may not be ready for a particular feature to go live the second the code is done.
+There are many reasons why your development and release schedules might be out of sync in this way, such as the need to coordinate timing with a marketing activation, the creation of customer support documentation, awaiting regulatory approvals, pausing for internal communication, etc. Feature toggles enable your engineering team to focus on shipping as quickly and reliably as possible and delegate the problem of coordinating when features are enabled to an out-of-band process likely owned by other teams.

 **SYSTEM MONITORING: APMS AND RUMS![ref11]**